Mike-Sagiri/mike-sagiri.github.io/_pages/about.md

 I am a graduate student at <a href='https://sai.pku.edu.cn'> SIST (School of Intelligence Science and Technology) </a>, <a href='https://pku.edu.cn'>Peking University</a>, supervised by <a href='http://poss.pku.edu.cn'>Prof. Huijing Zhao</a>.

 My research interest includes Robotics, Enbodied AI and Multimodal Learning, especially about unstructured environment autonomous driving.
-Moreover, I have a passion for open-source knowledge sharing, including ROS2 development with wsl2 & docker, ssh tricks with gui (X11 & wayland), and modern cpp.
+Moreover, I have a passion for open-source knowledge sharing, including ROS2 development with wsl2 and docker, ssh tricks with gui (X11 and wayland), and modern cpp.

 Personally, my hobbies include billiards, curling, CrossFire and games of Paradox (EU4, CK3 and so on) :)